Let’s dream up a scenario of the world’s best magical “Car Fund”.

 Let’s put it this way.
 Say you put $250,000 in your bank fixed deposit for 1 year.
 You get 1%, a piece of paper and a free water-bottle.

-In exactly 1 year from now, you draw out $252,500 – only to find that coffee has gone up by just 10 cents and inflation has beaten you once again.
+In 2 years from now, you draw out $255,025 – only to find that coffee has gone up by just 50 cents and you have been beaten severely by inflation.

-WatchFund – you would be expecting typically 20% (that’s more than TEN TIMES higher than 1%) and we didn’t just give you a water-bottle or a piece of paper – we gave you watches retailing at $500,000 or more.
+WatchFund – you would aim typically at 20% (that’s more than TEN TIMES higher than 1%) and we didn’t just give you a water-bottle or a piece of paper – we gave you investement grade watches with a price tag of six digit.